SylvKT/phonochat/README.md

 # Phonochat
 A basic Phonos / Simple Voice Chat integration mod.
+Adds the microphone item which allows you to broadcast your voice to a speaker.